 - To assist with circumventing genealogical ‘dead ends’.

 - To identify family lines and interconnections within the clan itself.

 - To offer clarification of the derivatives of our surname as an indicator of our ancestral ties.

-As a family, Carruthers have achieved many things throughout the ages.
-We have been at the forefront of international trade, held senior positions in the military, have been academics, sports people, explorers and involved in senior positions in the judiciary to name but a few.
+Carruthers have through the ages achieved many things and have been at the forefront of international trade, the military, academia, sports, exploration, the judiciary, and supporters and officers of the Scottish Crown to name but a few.

 But from small beginnings in Annandale, we spread throughout the globe and through this project, and by using the latest genetic tests available, we will attempt to enhance our proven genealogy in order to dispel the myths that bad research and false claims have left in their wake.